Photo: Christian Jepsen/NRC

 • providing youth with an education to enhance their livelihood skills and guide them towards a profession

-• advocacy for the Safe Schools Declaration
+• advocate for the Safe Schools Declaration

 NRC Information, counselling and legal assistance (ICLA)Information, counselling and legal assistance (ICLA)